fenago/tableau-server/md/sites/Import Users - Tableau.md

 When you import at the site level or on a single-site server using `tabcmd`, you can specify the site role for all users in the CSV file.
-If a user already exists in the [Tableau Server]{.VariablesProductName}
-site, the site role assigned during the import process will be applied, even if it is more restrictive than users' existing site role.
+If a user already exists in the [Tableau Server] site, the site role assigned during the import process will be applied, even if it is more restrictive than users' existing site role.
 The exception is that you cannot affect a server administrator's site role.